TheGupta2012/QPE-Algorithms/README.md

 **Statistical Phase Estimation Algorithm** 🆕
 - All the above algorithms suffer from a limitation that each one of them requires **the eigenvector** of the unitary matrix for the phase estimation procesdure.
 - Statistical Phase Estimation Algorithm or SPEA is a novel approach for phase etimation based on [this](https://arxiv.org/pdf/2104.10285.pdf) recent paper.
 SPEA uses a variational approach to solve the phase estimation and *does not* require the eigenvector of the unitary matrix to be prepared beforehand.
-- This library contains the original algorithm proposed by the authors and **a modified approach** which aims to speed up the current quantum execution time *exponentially*
+- This library contains the original algorithm proposed by the authors and **a modified approach** which aims to speed up the current "quantum execution" time *exponentially*

   // to do...